Rosalind Ellicott: Music

-In 1886 Ellicott found success at the Gloucester Festival with the orchestral Dramatic Overture and then in 1889 with Elysium, a lyrical cantata.
+In 1886, Ellicott found success at the Gloucester Festival with the orchestral Dramatic Overture and then in 1889 with Elysium, a lyrical cantata.
 Of her Elysium: "the orchestration is full and vigorous, the brass specially bold and refreshing, and there is not a dull bar ....
 It is a charming and spirited work [and received] repeated calls".
 Both of these early works were performed subsequently at concerts in Bristol, Cheltenham, Oxford, London, Dresden and Chicago.
 It has been suggested that her father's position as a bishop enabled her to have some of her works performed at the Three Choirs Festival (held in rotation in Gloucester, Hereford and Worcester.)
 However, the majority of new composers used patronage from established musicians or other influential people in order to obtain festival premieres.

 Her ambitious works for chorus and orchestra were cast in a traditional, broadly Romantic vein.
 But towards the end of the century she began to turn her attention to chamber music, possibly hoping that there would be more opportunities for it to be performed.
 The Piano Trio No 1 in G received its first performance in Bristol at the end of 1889, with the composer as pianist.
 The second trio was given at the Gloucester Guildhall on 29 October 1903.
 The Piano Quartet in B minor and the Violin Sonata were both introduced at the same Steinway Hall concert in London on 28 April 1900, performed by Sybil Palliser, Edie Reynolds, Lionel Tertis and Charles Ould.
 Her songs and chamber works were regularly performed at the festivals and were generally well-received.
 She composed rapidly: "I get a whole movement in my head before I touch paper.
 I hardly ever alter my compositions."

-Comparatively little of Ellicott's work has survived to this day apart from a few songs and instrumental works.
+Little of Ellicott's work has survived to this day apart from some songs and instrumental works, although both piano trios have been issued in modern recordings.